equalitie/ouisync/bindings/kotlin/README.md

-# Ouisync library kotlin bindings
+# Ouisync library Kotlin bindings

 This project provides kotlin bindings for the ouisync library in the form of self-contained AAR package to be used in android apps.